pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Technically you do not need to supply ANY information except the bank id
-as part of the url and the genus type inside the json object, but you
+as part of the url and the genus type inside the JSON object, but you
 should include:

 -  Description